 Community Service and A Delayed Flight

-Upon arrival we quickly found out that our flight from Guadalajara to Dallas was delayed for two hours due to inclement weather.
+Upon arrival, we quickly found out that our flight from Guadalajara to Dallas was delayed for two hours due to inclement weather.
 This would cause us to miss our connecting flight from Dallas to Louisville.
 The American Airline employees in Guadalajara gave us the impression that the airline would put us up either in a Guadalajara or Dallas hotel that night.
 It was our choice.
 We choose to go on to Dallas.

 We are not frequent fliers.
 Airlines DO NOT put you up in a hotel room if you miss a flight due to inclement weather.
 They will book you on the next flight out, which for us was the following morning from Dallas to Louisville, without charge.
 The time in-between flights is all your baby.

-Honestly we should have known.
+Honestly, we should have known.
 15 years ago to this exact day, the Twin Towers fell in New York City.
 Brad and I were flying from Kentucky to Jamaica on 9/11/2001.
 We watched the towers fall on all the airport televisions in North Carolina, USA.
 Then we found out that all flights were grounded.
 We would not make the second leg of our trip.
 We called our friends in North Carolina and stayed with them for a few days till we could fly back home.
 We rescheduled our trip and the airline reimbursed us for our 9/11 tickets.

-Sleeping at The Dallas Airport
+Sleeping at the Airport in Dallas

 The Fix Came a Few Weeks Later

-After a couple weeks in Kentucky, I figured it was time to contact American Airlines.
+After a couple of weeks in Kentucky, I figured it was time to contact American Airlines.
 I detailed the whole story of our trip in an email.
 I made sure to include the fact that after we finally arrived in Kentucky we were also missing a piece of luggage.
 Brad and I did not get our suitcase until the next day.
 American Airlines kindly delivered it right to our door but it was still another inconvenience on top of everything else.

 Originally published September 1, 2016